TetronetKHE/TetroNet/docs/index.md

 5. Finally, install Tensorflow.
 This'll take a bit. `python -m pip install tensorflow`

 Then just run `tetroNet.py`, and watch the AI fail over and over again!

+# How do I configure it?
+We're working on that.